dfinke/ImportExcel/README.md

         - Commented out the write verbose statements even  if verbose is silenced they cause a significiant performance impact and if it's on they will cause a flood of messages.
         - Re-ordered the choices in the switch and added an option to say "If it is numeric already post it as is"
         - Added an option to only set the number format if doesn't match the default for the sheet.
--Export-Excel Pester Tests
+- Export-Excel Pester Tests
     -   I have converted examples 1-9, 11 and 13 from Export-Excel help into tests and have added some additional tests, and extra parameters to the example command to ge better test coverage.
 The test so far has 184 "should" conditions grouped as 58 "IT" statements; but is still a work in progress.
--Compare-Worksheet pester tests
+- Compare-Worksheet pester tests

 ---